 Surface dressing is a cost effective means of preventing water penetration, improving skid resistance and arresting the disintegration of the carriageway, typically using a bituminous layer with one or more layers of small stone chippings laid over the top.
 This work is generally focused on our unclassified road network but can be used on main roads.
 The final programme for this can be affected by utility and developer activity.

 No surface dressing works are planned for 2021/22.

 A quick, cost effective method of preventative maintenance by extending the lifespan of the existing road surface by enriching the asphalt and preventing water ingress.
 The material sets rapidly in all but the very warmest weather conditions and the process is normally completed within hours.

-- Dorchester Gardens
+- )Cranemoor Gardens (Highcliffe)

-- Clive Road (Highcliffe)
+- Cranemoor Close (Highcliffe)

-- Langley Road
+- De Montfort Road (Merley)

 Schemes to help alleviate surface water flooding on the Highway, various sites involving investigation and mitigation measures if appropriate.
 Please note that funding for such schemes is under extreme pressure and can result in a very long waiting period before implementation.
 All cases are assessed individually with priority given to those considered to be at greatest risk.
 We are only responsible for the maintenance of it's highways drainage assets and not responsible for protecting private property.

 Small footway schemes